+Summary: All companies agree with it.

+Proposal 1: In the fields for IUC-info, only the field of “Providing/requesting indicator” can be saved for MAC-CE, while the other fields are needed.

 Q1b: In the field for IUC-request, do you agree only the field of “Providing/requesting indicator” can be saved for MAC-CE format design, while the other fields are needed to follow R1 agreement?